-- 1 Start your web browser. - 2 Type "http://" and the IP address of the switch (for example, the default for the management port is 192.168.0.1 and for the switch port is 192.168.1.1) in the Location or Address field.
+- 1 Start your web browser. - 2 Type "http://" and the IP address of the switch (for example, the default is 192.168.1.1) in the Location or Address field.
 Press [ENTER]. - 3 The login screen appears.
 The default username is admin and associated default password is 1234.
 The date and time display as shown if you have not configured a time server nor manually entered a time and date in the General Setup screen.